bharathmrr/bharathmrr/README.md

 👨‍💻 Aspiring AI/ML Engineer | Full Stack AI Developer | Agentic AI Developer
-I am a dedicated Computer Science graduate with a specialization in Artificial Intelligence and Machine Learning.
-I am actively pursuing roles such as:
+I'm a Computer Science graduate specialized in Artificial Intelligence and Machine Learning, driven by a passion for building intelligent, scalable, and autonomous AI systems—from data pipelines to agentic workflows.

+I'm actively seeking opportunities as:

 AI Engineer